masoudr/masoudr.github.io/_pages/teaching.md

 social: true
 ---

-At the moment, I don't teach any courses.
+At the moment, I don't present any courses.
 <br />
 <br />
 <br />